kangstephen94/GithubAPI/README.md

 Please use the exact output format, notice that numbers are aligned _(this is what [famous](http://blog.npmjs.org/post/141577284765/kik-left-pad-and-npm) left-pad is for)_.
 Also it's up to you how to indicate progress of the fetching process, but there must be some indicator.

 Fortunately Github has a [great HTTP API](https://developer.github.com/v3/repos/comments/) to help with the task.
-There are 3 types of comments a person can make, comment on individual comment, comment in Issue/Pull Request or comment in Pull Request review.
+There are 3 types of comments a person can make, comment on individual commit, comment in Issue/Pull Request or comment in Pull Request review.
 (You can read more in [their docs](https://developer.github.com/v3/guides/working-with-comments/), if you are curious, but it's not required for this task.)

 Mentioned 3 types of comments can be accessed using the following API endpoints: